christiskatsouris/Applied-Econometrics-R/README.md

 ## Further Reading (Advanced Topics)

 - Hidden Markov Models (to add references and related R package).
-In particular, when considering the modelling aspects of 'Dynamic Employment Trajectories', then one has to consider the transitions from one cluster to the next.
-A suitable statistical methodology that captures these phenomena is the Hidden Markov Model (HMM).
-Specifically, if we consider the latent (hidden) states to evolve over time then a HMM can characterize these transition dynamics.
-Although, pragmatically such dynamics would be more challenging to capture, as we would need to identify the same study participants from 2 consequentive longitudinal wave studies, it could still be a possible modelling strategy with fruitful results.
+In particular, when considering the modelling aspects of 'Dynamic Employment Trajectories', that is, time-varying to track gradual changes in cluster characteristics over time, then one has to consider modelling the transitions from one cluster to the next through time.
+A suitable statistical methodology that captures such phenomena is the Hidden Markov Model (HMM).
+Specifically, under the assumption that the latent (hidden) states evolve over time, then a HMM can characterize these transition dynamics.
+Although, pragmatically such dynamics would be more challenging to capture from a survey study, as we would need to identify the same study participants from 2 consequentive longitudinal waves, it could still be a possible modelling strategy with fruitful results.

 - Joao, I. C., Lucas, A., Schaumburg, J., & Schwaab, B. (2022).
 Dynamic clustering of multivariate panel data.
 Journal of Econometrics.